-Taumla DA Plaza and Palace AP Area C2 Mesopotamian periods Tell Chuera
+Temple BA Plaza and Palace AP (including AK) Area C2 Mesopotamian periods Tell Chuera

-Temple BA (including AK) perious Cnueru

-phase ruler phase ruler stratum
+phase ruler phase ruler stratum Cnuera

-3 Atal-shen 4b 6 Isin-Larsa
+3 Atal-shen 4b 6 Isin-Larsa -

 2 (?)
-4a 7 Ur III
+4a 7 Ur III -

-3b Ishar-kīnum late imperial and
+1b Tish-atal (?)
+3b Ishar-kīnum late imperial and post-imperial Akkadian Ie

-Tish-atal post-imperial

-Akkadian

-(?)
-3a Tar'am-Agade 8-11 imperial Ie
+3a Tar'am-Agade 8-11 imperial Akkadian

-1b 2 Tupkish 12 Akkadian
+2 Tupkish 12

 1 13-16 early Akkadian Id

-1a late ED III Ic
+1a 1 late EDIII Ic

-2.3 Evidence for the Period before 2400 B.C.
+2.3 Evidence for the period before 2400 B.C.

-The general elevation of the Temple Terrace is high.
-The Temple floor (dating to about 2400 B.C.) is at 9700, i.e., some 22 m above virgin soil, which is at about 7500.
+The general elevation of the Temple Terrace is high: the Temple floor (dating to about 2400 B.C.) is at 9700, i.e., some 22 meters above virgin soil which is at about 7500.
 Such a high elevation for such an early date had suggested to us when we first excavated the Temple that it stood above layers that were considerably earlier in date or that it stood on a massive artificial fill.
 We can exclude a natural hill situated under the Temple since a sounding nearby that reached virgin soil indicated an elevation for virgin soil that was constant with the surrounding plain.
-As a result of the recent excavations, we can now point to positive stratigraphic evidence in support of the same conclusion (see also above n.
-7).
-This evidence comes from two locations: (1) At the base of the staircase in J2 there are steps and pavements that underlie the major staircase, thus indicating the presence of an earlier structure with similar features; and (2) in the accumulations that underlie the top surface of the Terrace and are faced by the revetment wall there is ceramic material that can be dated to the Late Chalcolithic period (see below, 6.3).
-Given the way in which we assume the terracing was built (3.4), it seems that this material was brought in from an original context at another location, presumably a Late Chalcolithic settlement in the area of what later became the lower city.
+As a result of the recent excavations, we can now point, for the first time, to positive stratigraphic evidence in support of the same conclusion.
+This evidence comes from two locations.

+(1) At the base of the staircase in J2 there are steps and pavements that underlie the major staircase, thus indicating the presence of an earlier structure with similar features.
+And (2) in the accumulations that underlie the top surface of the Terrace, and are faced by the revetment wall, there is ceramic material that can be dated to the Late Chalcolithic period (see below, 6.3).
+Given the way in which we can assume the terracing was built (3.4), it is clear that this material was brought in from an original context at another location, presumably a Late Chalcolithic settlement in the area of what later became the lower city.